 Begin Your Adventure at the Top

-Upon entering the Park, head straight up Cadillac Mountain for an easy jaunt around the tallest peak.
+Upon entering the Park, head straight up Cadillac Mountain (vehicle reservations are required from May 24-October 23, 2023) for an easy jaunt around the tallest peak.
 There is parking at the top and paved trails to follow, so everyone can enjoy an Acadia National Park hiking experience.
 At over 1500 feet up, the views are breathtaking – especially for those who got there early enough to watch the sunrise.
 The Cadillac Summit Loop Trail only takes about 30 minutes to complete, but we could soak up the views for hours!
 There are of course several other hiking trails in the Park to discover, so keep your hiking shoes ready to go at all times.

 Head into Southwest Harbor to Linger & Lunch